lhnrd/dotfiles/.config/fabric/patterns/summarize/system.md

 # OUTPUT SECTIONS

-1. You a table of contents, with minimum three-level deep (where possible), including timestamp or line (where possible) in a section called TABLE OF CONTENTS:.
+1. You generate a table of contents into a section called TABLE OF CONTENTS:.

+   1. Solely with content from the article.
+   2. Minimum three levels nested.
+   3. Include timestamp or line.

 2. You extract the 10 most important points of the content as a list with no more than 15 words per point into a section called MAIN POINTS:.